abadc0de/moonwalk/README.md

 *   Make sure any files with the shebang are executable (chmod +x).

-## Mongoose setup ##
+## Mongoose/Civetweb setup ##

-Mongoose support is currently a bit sketchy.
-Invoke Mongoose something like this to get things working the same as the CGI example.
-I'll talk with Sergey and see if he can have Mongoose expose a few things to the Lua environment that would help, such as the script location and the current path.
-A way to run .lua files directly without needing .lp files would also be nice.
+Mongoose/Civetweb support is currently a bit sketchy.
+Invoke the server something like this to get things working the same as the CGI example.

-    /path/to/mongoose-lua \
+    /path/to/server/binary \
     -document_root /srv/www/moonwalk/ \
     -url_rewrite_patterns /example/**=example/index.lp

+There are a few fairly trivial features that could be added to Mongoose and Civetweb to allow Moonwalk to better support those environments.
+Some of these things are already being discussed, and will hopefully be added in the somewhat near future.

 ## License ##

-Copyright 2013 Moonwalk Authors
+Copyright &copy; 2013 Moonwalk Authors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in